nasa/dorado-scheduling/README.md

         $ pip install git+https://github.com/dorado-science/dorado-scheduling

-### To set up your environment
+### To set up the Gurobi optimization engine

-2. It is recommended that you use the commercial [Gurobi] solver rather than the open-source Cbc solver that is included with python-mip; Cbc is much slower and may fail to solve to optimality.
-If you have a Gurobi license, then activate Gurobi in this shell by setting the `GUROBI_HOME` environment variable.
-For example, on macOS, this will be:
+2. You will need a full version of [Gurobi].
+To [install the Gurobipy python bindings], run the following command:

-        $ export GUROBI_HOME=/Library/gurobi901/mac64
+        $ pip install -i https://pypi.gurobi.com gurobipy

 ### To generate an observing plan